Writing for BJGP Open: research

 We also welcome non-systematic reviews of clinical and policy topics, particularly when recent evidence has emerged to support new approaches to clinical diagnosis or management, or to provide new guidance on the structure and delivery of primary care services.
 These reviews should not exceed 2500 words plus up to four tables, figures or boxes.
 They should include an Introduction which clearly sets out the clinical or policy question being addressed, and a main section, broken up with appropriate subheadings, which sets out the available evidence in a critical narrative.
 A brief Discussion section, structured according to the subheadings outlined above, should encapsulate the main points of the review and, as far as possible, answer the question posed in the Introduction.

-Research protocols and feasibility studies
+Research protocols

-Researchers often find it helpful to publish a peer-reviewed version of the research study protocol in advance of conducting and writing up the research itself.
-We will be happy to consider submissions of research protocols.
-Researchers also find it useful to publish the results of small-scale feasibility studies which, for example, provide guidance on likely recruitment rates and dropouts during follow-up in a larger study.
+Researchers may find it useful to publish the results of small-scale feasibility studies which, for example, provide guidance on likely recruitment rates and dropouts during follow-up in a larger study.
 We will be happy to consider submissions of feasibility studies.
-The text should not exceed 2500 words, with up to four accompanying figures or diagrams.
+The text should not exceed 2500 words, with up to six accompanying figures or tables.

 Qualitative research